About fields

 • Sorting results by file size (@size field)

-• You can configure your search page interface to implement result folding, that is, so that some search results are displayed as child items of another search result (see About result folding and Folding results).
+• You can configure your search interface to implement result folding.
+This displays some search results as child items of other search results (see About result folding and Folding results).

-• When you know the name of a field, you can make advanced field queries to retrieve items for which this field value matches your entry (see Advanced field queries).
+• When you know the name of a field, you can make advanced field queries to retrieve items for which this field value matches your entry.

 Multi-value fields